The Seven Days Battles

-This marker shows the path of Confederate troops who attacked McClellan's defensive earthworks near this location during the Seven Days' Battles.
-This attack helped to thwart the Union's plan to capture Richmond in 1862.
-The Seven Days' Battle were a series of battles around Richmond, Virginia during the Civil War from June 25 to July 1, 1862.
+Also referred to as the Seven Days Campaign, The Seven Days Battles were a series of battles around Richmond, Virginia during the Civil War from June 25 to July 1, 1862.
 The battles pitted the Confederate forces of General Robert E. Lee against the Union Army of the Potomac commanded by General George B. McClellan.
-Lee was determined to push McClellan back from the Confederate capital and proceeded to attacked his forces repeatedly at Mechanicsville, Gaines' Mill, Savage's Station, Frayser's Farm, and Malvern Hill.
+Lee was determined to push McClellan back from the Confederate capital and proceeded to attacked his forces repeatedly at Mechanicsville, Gaines' Mill, Savage's Station, Garnett and Golding’s Farm, and Malvern Hill.
 Though McClellan would seem to have won most of the battles, he retreated until he reached Harrison's Landing on the James River.
 The retreat was as much a detriment to Union morale as it was a boost to that of the Confederacy.

 Backstory and Context